Develop critical thinking skills. Explore fundamental questions about reality, knowledge and morality.

-What Is Philosophy?
+What is Philosophy?

-What Can I Do With Philosophy?
+What Can I Do With My Degree?

-An undergraduate major or minor in philosophy provides excellent preparation for
+An undergraduate major or minor in philosophy provides excellent preparation for:

-- jobs that require critical and constructive thinking, including administration, consulting, editing, journalism, management, public service, research – and business, institutional, nonprofit or political leadership;
+- Jobs that require critical and constructive thinking, including administration, consulting, editing, journalism, management, public service, research – and business, institutional, nonprofit or political leadership.

-- professional training in fields as diverse as law, library science, management, medicine, nursing and clinical psychology;
+- Professional training in fields as diverse as law, library science, management, medicine, nursing and clinical psychology.

-- graduate programs in philosophy (which can lead to employment in universities and colleges as well as in corporate, non-profit, and government organizations that require skills of research and analysis that are developed by advanced study in philosophy).
+- Graduate programs in philosophy (which can lead to employment in universities and colleges as well as in corporate, non-profit, and government organizations that require skills of research and analysis that are developed by advanced study in philosophy).

 Because today’s world is changing so rapidly, most students will probably have several different kinds of jobs during their working careers, including jobs we can’t even yet imagine.
 Training for specific jobs in fields in which there may be little demand after ten or twenty years will not serve your long-term interests as well as the transferable knowledge and skills you will develop through the study of philosophy.